Lemon0307/personal-finance-forcaster/README.md

 -   Program has to be in good modular design
 -   Program needs to have good error handling
 -   Program needs to implement security measures to prevent ddos attacks etc.

+Libraries and Translators needed to run the system:
+- Go compiler, python 3 interpreter, node js (all newest version)